-The video data from the HDMI section is sent to the CP section via the DPP block.
+The video databelow 2.25Gbps from the HDMI section is sent to the CP section via the DPP block.
 The video data output by the HDMI section is always in a 4:4:4 format with 36 bits per pixel.
 This is irrespective of the encoding format of the video data encapsulated in the HDMI/DVI stream input to the HDMI receiver section (that is, 4:2:2 or 4:4:4).

-- If the HDMI section receives a stream with video encoded in a 4:4:4 format, it passes the video data to the DPP section. - If the HDMI section receives a stream with video encoded in a 4:2:2 format (refer to Figure 23), the HDMI section upconverts the video data into a 4:4:4 format, according to the UP_CONVERSION_MODE bit, and passes the upconverted video data to the DPP section (refer to Figure 24). - If the HDMI receiver receives video data with fewer than 12 bits used per channel, the valid bits are left-shifted on each component channel with zeroes padding the bit below the LSB, before being sent to the DPP section.
+- If the HDMI section receives a stream with video encoded in a 4:4:4 format, it passes the video data to the DPP section. - If the HDMI section receives a stream with video encoded in a 4:2:2 format (refer to Figure 29), the HDMI section upconverts the video data into a 4:4:4 format, according to the UP_CONVERSION_MODE bit, and passes the upconverted video data to the DPP section (refer to Figure 30). - If the HDMI receiver receives video data with fewer than 12 bits used per channel, the valid bits are left-shifted on each component channel with zeroes padding the bit below the LSB, before being sent to the DPP section. - If the HDMI receiver receives video data above 2.25 GBps, data must be send directly to the video ouput formatter, bypassing the DPP and CP core, where it is output using two video buses running at half pixel clock frequency